The 5 Things Men 40+ Want in Life (and How to Get Them)

 For a deep dive into meaning and purpose (which dip into identity too), here are a few books you might find useful:

-• Finding Meaning in The Second Half of Life, does what it ways on the tin.
+• Finding Meaning in The Second Half of Life, does what it says on the tin.
 It offers ways men can grow, evolve and fully become themselves in the second half of life.

 • Passages in Men’s Lives examines the issues facing men at midlife and lays out a map for how men can reinvent themselves in the second half of life.